Saint Pierre and Miquelon Country Summary

 World Bank: Control of Corruption Percentile Rank | 84 |

 Saint Pierre and Miquelon, as a self-governing territorial overseas collectivity of France, is subject to French anti-corruption laws aimed at enhancing transparency and accountability in public life.
-The "Loi Sapin II" established a framework for combating corruption, including the creation of an anti-corruption agency and requirements for lobbyists to register, while France's ranking on Transparency International's 2023 Corruption Perceptions Index indicates ongoing challenges in public procurement and political funding.
-Despite legislative advancements, enforcement of foreign bribery laws remains inadequate, with calls for improved prosecution and awareness efforts among businesses regarding the risks of corruption.
+The "Loi Sapin II" and other legislative measures have been implemented to combat corruption, including the establishment of an anti-corruption agency and requirements for lobbyists.
+However, despite these efforts, enforcement of foreign bribery laws remains inadequate, with few convictions and ongoing challenges in prosecuting such offenses, highlighting the need for further reforms and awareness-raising initiatives.

 Economy